You can sue your Abuser under NYC's Gender Violence Protection Law. Call Now.

 Students deserve to learn free from abuse, stalking, and rape!
 Protecting them is the LAW.
 We sue institutions who neglect to do so.

 CHILD VICTIMS ACT - If your child is a victim of abuse, we can help.
+Children are particularly vulnerable to predators and there are several avenues under the law to seek accountability for harm to child victims.

 STALKING and TRAFFICKING - We have achieved high-level settlements in sex trafficking and assault matters involving institutions and public figures.
 Power can make predators believe they are untouchable.
 Don't Believe It.
 We can help.